The Q’s Rockline Theme Thursday With Scott James 021518 — Gold And Silver, And Maybe Bronze, Too

-As I scrawl this, according to Coolmaps, Canada has accumulated ten Olympic medals: three gold, four silver and three bronze.
+As I scrawl this, according to Coolmaps, Canada has accumulated thirteen Olympic medals: four gold, five silver and four bronze.
 I don’t know if there any songs which mention bronze (no, you can’t get away with Bronze-Y-Aur Stomp), but there are plenty which mention gold and/or silver in their titles, and those are the ones we’ll be looking for on this week’s Rockline Theme Thursday.

 If there’s a particular tune you’d like to hear on the big broadcast, call or text me at 250 475 100.3.
 Rockline Theme Thursday hits the air just after Art Aronson‘s noon news.